trustoverip/tswg-trust-registry-tf/README.md

 # Trust Registry Task Force

 > DEPRECATED: This spec is deprecated.
-Please refer to [TRP Protocol](https://github.com/trustoverip/tswg-trust-registry-protocol/tree/main) for the latest version of the spec.
+Please refer to [Trust Registry Query
+> Protocol (TRQP)](https://github.com/trustoverip/tswg-trust-registry-protocol/tree/main) for the latest version of the spec.

 ## Objective